 Concepts and terminology - e.g. diversity, equality, inclusion, power, oppression.
 Parameters of diversity as listed in section 9 of the SA Constitution.
 Prejudice, discrimination and inequality.
 The diversity competence continuum.
 Steps to develop competence/sensitivity in relation to diverse others.
 Selected topics.

-GENERAL PATHOLOGY (BACHRI : GEPA201) Contact time (hours per week)
+GENERAL PATHOLOGY (GEPA201)